We welcome all Catholics moving into the Willow Grove, PA area to our Parish community.

 Sunday Mass: 7:00 AM, 9:00 AM, 11:30 AM (All Sundays are obligatory for the faithful to participate in the Mass)

 Daily Weekday Mass: 6:30 AM (Chapel), Saturday morning Mass: 9:00 AM.

 Confessions: Saturday (excluding Holy Saturday): 12 Noon to 1:00 PM

 Eucharistic Adoration (Chapel): Monday thru Friday 7:00 AM – 8:00 PM (except National Holidays)

 Miraculous Medal Novena: Every Saturday after the 9:00 AM Mass

-Beginning Sunday March 11th, the rectory office will be closed on all Saturdays for the transaction of any business except the administration of the Last Rites as needed any time.
+The rectory office is closed on all Saturdays for the transaction of any business except for the administration of the Last Rites as needed any time.
 Also, any request for keys or letter pick up must be completed by 7:00 PM Monday thru Friday and on Sunday between 10:00 AM and 1:00 PM only.

 Appropriate Dress for Mass: